nitbae/chess/README.md

         - Doing helping class at the same time to make some features usable
         - Into the every class creating funcs returning list of all possible moves from given position

-So, to my mind, next one is implementation of the classes system with parcing player's instrustion firstly.
+So, to my mind, next one is implementation of the classes system with parsing player's instrustion firstly.
 This system have to identify requested piece like an object.

 README is changing according to new ideas!
 -